langtonhugh/website_academic/content/project/qgis-teaching/index.md

 ## Introduction to QGIS

-I will be teaching a 1-day introductory course in April 2024 aimed at criminology doctoral students from universities across the Netherlands.
-Material to follow shortly.

 Developed and taught a 1-day introductory course at the [Cathie Marsh Institute](https://www.cmi.manchester.ac.uk/) (University of Manchester).
 Material is available on [GitHub](https://github.com/langtonhugh/qgis_intro).

 A shorter introductory course has been held online for [Open Data Manchester](https://www.opendatamanchester.org.uk/), with an accompanying [video](https://vimeo.com/417967553).
 Material is avaiable on [GitHub](https://github.com/langtonhugh/qgis_intro/tree/odm_qgis_intro).